-This list was originally published on February 13, 2018, but it's time for its very first update!
+This list of best PS4 games was originally published on February 13, 2018, but it's time for its very first update!

 The PlayStation 4 has had quite a lifetime.
 In fact, it's far from dead—it's still kicking, with dozens of big and small games on the way.